Paul Bacon (designer): Design career

 Bacon's design career got its start with drawings for small magazines such as The Newark Hot Club's Jazz Notes and Bob Thiele's Jazz before he was drafted into the Marines.
 After the war he worked for Hal Zamboni at his design studio, Zamboni Associates, in Manhattan, for about nine years.
 In addition to this $30 a week work, Bacon designed 10" album covers for Alfred Lion and Frank Wolff's label, Blue Note Records, and wrote reviews for The Record Changer, a magazine edited by Bill Grauer and Orrin Keepnews.

 Bacon became the chief designer for Grauer and Keepnews's label, Riverside Records, in its early and middle years.
-At the same time he designed covers for the partner's reissues for RCA's new label, "X".
+At the same time he designed covers for the partner's reissues for the RCA Victor subsidiary label, "X".
 It was also during this time – the late 1940s and early 1950s – in which Bacon began to work in book design.

 In 1950, Bacon was asked by Bill Westley, a friend's father, to provide illustrations for his book, Chimp on My Shoulder.
 The art director for E. P. Dutton, the book's publisher, was pleased enough to ask Bacon to provide a dust jacket as well.
 The book was not anything major, but it gave Bacon his start.

 In the early 1950s, Bacon was commissioned by Tom Bevans, the art director of Simon & Schuster, to design a number of titles.
 Commissions from other houses came in as well, and Bacon opened his own studio in 1955.
 He continued to have a series of studios with his name on the door for over 50 years.

 His first big hit came in 1956 with Compulsion, a novel by Meyer Levin.
 This cover also marked the inception of the "Big Book Look" that Bacon became known for.
 This look features a large, bold title, a prominent author's name, and a small conceptual image.
 Instances of this "look" include Catch-22 by Joseph Heller, Visions of Cody by Jack Kerouac, and Bullet Park by John Cheever, along with countless others.

 Throughout his career, Bacon was a member of the American Institute of Graphic Arts (AIGA), the Society of Illustrators, and the president of Graphic Artists for Self Preservation (G.A.S.P.), which was soon absorbed into the Graphic Artists Guild.
 He also taught at the School of Visual Arts for four years.

 Bacon designed covers for about 50 years, from his start in the early 1950s to the early 2000s.
 Throughout his career he used hand-drawn letters and illustrations.
 In later years, while Bacon was officially retired from creating book jackets, he continued to work on special projects for the small publishing firm McPherson & Co., and he returned to designing jazz albums.